akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 downstream consumers.
 In a `for` loop we wire all of our desired workers as outputs of this balancer element, then we wire the outputs of these workers to a `Merge` element that will collect the results from the workers.

-To make the worker stages run in parallel we mark them as asynchronous with *async*.
+To make the worker operators run in parallel we mark them as asynchronous with *async*.

 Scala
 :   @@snip [RecipeWorkerPool.scala]($code$/scala/docs/stream/cookbook/RecipeWorkerPool.scala) { #worker-pool }